alektron/imgui-odin-backends/README.md

 Implementing e.g. an OpenGL backend should be fairly trivial.
 As for the platform layer, I only have experience with Windows, so I can't tell how robust the abstraction is for other platforms.
 But it is simple enough that it should be very easily adjustable.

+We do not currently support the new dynamic font system.
+I have yet to look into it.

 Except for some minor preparations, we do not currently support ImGui's multi-viewports.
 I have written backends before, that do support it but covering all edge cases is difficult so to keep it simple I have not yet done it here.

 Speaking of edge cases, this is not a 1:1 port of the C++ backends.
 While they did serve as inspiration here and there, this implementation is mostly written from scratch.
 Imgui itself does a very good job with its API but the platforms it supports are usually a bit finicky.
 So some issues surely are to be expected.